MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/webapi-tutorial.md

 More information: [Clear the server-side cache for a portal](admin/clear-server-side-cache.md)

-## Step 5 - Use the Web API to read, view, edit, create, and delete
+## Step 5.
+Use the Web API to read, view, edit, create, and delete

-The sample webpage with the URL **webapi** created earlier in this example is now ready for testing.
+The sample webpage with the URL **webapi** created earlier is now ready for testing.

 To test the Web API functionality: